WWE Saturday Night’s Main Event is returning for the third time in 2025 with a massive show.

 video

-Like the previous two specials, fans in the UK can watch Saturday Night’s Main Event either live or on demand for free via YouTube.
+Like the other specials, UK fans can stream Saturday Night’s Main Event either live or on demand for free via YouTube.

-- World Heavyweight Title: Jey Uso (c) vs. Logan Paul
+- World Heavyweight Title: GUNTHER (c) vs. Goldberg

 Why isn’t Saturday Night’s Main Event on Netflix?

-WWE made the jump to Netflix at the beginning of the year, which means fans can now watch Raw, SmackDown and NXT live every week, plus premium live events like Money In The Bank, SummerSlam and WrestleMania.
+WWE joined Netflix at start of the year, meaning fans can watch Raw, SmackDown and NXT live every single week, as well as premium live events like SummerSlam, Survivor Series and WrestleMania.

-In the US, Saturday Night’s Main Event is a television special, and so they have been broadcast on YouTube internationally rather than Netflix.
+However, in the US Saturday Night’s Main Event is a TV special, which means they’ve been broadcast on YouTube internationally instead.

 Got a story?